highsource/db-elevator-api-client/README.md

 # Java Client for DB S&S Elevators and Escalators API

-This projects provides a Java Client for the Escalators and Elevators API of the DB Station&Service AG.
+This projects provides a Java Client for the Escalators and Elevators API of the DB Station&Service AG, codenamed **dbeac**.

 The API is published in the frame of [Aufzugs-API Contest](https://www.mindboxberlin.com/index.php/contest.html).